OpenCIAg/BlueFairy/README.md

     digitalWrite(LED_PIN, 1 & blinkerOn);
 }
 ```

-When the `delay` function is called the program stops, and do nothing until the defined time over.
-So, during the delay the `blinkerOn` will not be updated and your program could have a delay to response the button press.
+When the `delay` function is called, the program stops and do nothing until the defined time over.
+So, during the delay, the `blinkerOn` will not be updated and your program could have a delay to respond the button press.

-So let's rewrite that using the scheduler.
+So let's rewrite that using `Scheduler`:

 ```c++
 #include <bluefairy.h>